 Probably the most common phrase uttered by every preschooler, it can induce sweaty palms, racing heart, and rising blood pressure.
-But it doesn’t need to be this way.
+But with a spill station, it doesn’t need to be this way.

 That’s just part of life.
 The most important lesson any person can have is how to clean up a mistake that they have made.

 Taking time to be accountable and to fix a problem are important skills for any person.